Hearing Dan Baird sing “Van Halen wailin’ on a stereo eight-track” brings back ancient memories

 The Georgia Satellites’ Rick Richards prefers three chords and a clouda dust

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 20, 2001 By Steve Newton Sometimes I feel like I’m the only guy around who still goes nuts for southern-fried guitar boogie, the kind the Georgia Satellites churned out so mightily in the late ’80s.
-But after talking to GS guitarist-vocalist Rick Richards from his home in the … Continue reading The Georgia Satellites’ Rick Richards prefers three chords and a clouda dust
+But after talking to GS guitarist-vocalist Rick Richards from his home in the southern-boogie mecca of … Continue reading The Georgia Satellites’ Rick Richards prefers three chords and a clouda dust

-The Newt pays tribute to Dan Baird, guitar-rock great from the Georgia Satellites
+Paying tribute to Dan Baird, gap-toothed guitar-rock great from the Georgia Satellites

-I figure it's time I paid tribute on Ear of Newt to Dan Baird, former frontman for '80s riffmeisters the Georgia Satellites.
-With singer and main songwriter Baird at the helm the Atlanta quartet only recorded three albums' worth of southern-fried guitar-rock—1986's self-titled debut, 1988's Open All Night, and 1989's In the Land of Salvation and Sin—before … Continue reading The Newt pays tribute to Dan Baird, guitar-rock great from the Georgia Satellites
+By Steve Newton I figure it's time I paid tribute to Dan Baird, former frontman for '80s riffmeisters the Georgia Satellites.
+With singer and main songwriter Baird at the helm the Atlanta quartet only recorded three albums' worth of southern-fried guitar-rock—1986's self-titled debut, 1988's Open All Night, and 1989's In the Land of Salvation and Sin—before Baird … Continue reading Paying tribute to Dan Baird, gap-toothed guitar-rock great from the Georgia Satellites